MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopycallback-joberror-method.md

 ---
 title: IBackgroundCopyCallback JobError method (Deliveryoptimization.h)
-description: Delivery Optimization (DO) calls your implementation of the JobError method when the state of the job changes to BG_JOB_STATE_ERROR. ms.assetid: 121712A5-98EB-4B2F-A004-A3BDF9C1332B
+description: Delivery Optimization calls your implementation of the JobError method when the state of the job changes to BG_JOB_STATE_ERROR. ms.assetid: 121712A5-98EB-4B2F-A004-A3BDF9C1332B
 keywords:
 - JobError method